-Follow-up care is not considered an emergency or urgent condition and is not covered as part of any emergency or urgent care visit.
-Once you have been treated and discharged, you must contact your clinician or Care Coordination for any necessary follow-up care.
+Follow-up care is not considered an emergency or an urgent condition and is not covered as part of any emergency or urgent care visit.
+Once you have been treated and discharged, you must contact your provider or Care Management for any necessary follow-up care.